 The use of the SDLS protocol adds the capability to authenticate the sender and/or to encrypt the data to provide security for specific Virtual Channels defined to use the SDLS security services.

-Service TYPES
+Service Attributes

 Overview

-The USLP Space Data Link Protocol in association with the COP-1 [9], COP-P [10] and SDLS [14], provide the following service types (sequence-controlled, expedited, authenticated and/or encrypted, asynchronous, synchronous, and periodic) that determine the Quality of Service (QoS) associated with how reliably service data units supplied by the sending user are delivered to the receiving user.
+The USLP Space Data Link Protocol in association with the COP-1 [9], COP-P [10] and SDLS [14], provide the following service attributes (sequence-controlled, expedited, authenticated and/or encrypted, asynchronous, synchronous, and periodic) that determine the Quality of Service (QoS) associated with how reliably service data units supplied by the sending user are delivered to the receiving user.

-Both the sequence-controlled and the expedited QoS are provided by the COP-1 reference [9] and COP-P reference [10] procedures.
+The sequence-controlled QoS is provided by the COP-1 reference [9] or COP-P reference [10] procedures.
 The user requests with a parameter of the service request primitive whether the Sequence-Controlled or Expedited Service QoS should be applied to each service data unit.

 The Space Data Link Security (SDLS) services provide the user with the capability of authenticating the frame originator and/or encrypting the frame contents.
 SDLS security services are established by the use of the managed parameters in section 6.